Important Vaccine and Booster Information for Students Arriving from Outside the United States

-If you received a dose of a WHO authorized vaccine outside of the US, you will need to wait to receive your booster until you are eligible, which is 5 months after your last dose.
+If you received a dose of a WHO authorized vaccine outside of the US, you will need to wait to receive your first booster until you are eligible, which is 5 months after completing the initial COVID vaccine series.
 Once you become eligible, please be sure to obtain your booster within 14 days.

 What boosters does UMD accept?

 UMD will only accept a booster of mRNA vaccine, which includes either the Pfizer or Moderna booster.
 If you already received a booster of another vaccine, and have questions, please complete this form for assistance.

 Once I am eligible for a booster, how can I schedule an appointment for a vaccine?